jruby/jrubyfx/README.md

 Status
 ------
 JRubyFXML should be usable in its current form and able to run FXML apps if used properly (see Issues).
-The syntax of JRubyFXML should be fairly stable.
+The syntax of the FXML side of JRubyFXML should be fairly stable, but the JavaFX DSL may change.
 At this point in time, no custom ruby controls are supported.

 Build
 -----